The Cromwell Las Vegas Hotel Review

 • Excellent spot in the center of Sin City’s casino scene

-• A Trendy bleach-club with several outdoor/indoor seating areas and pools
+• A Trendy beach-club with several outdoor/indoor seating areas and pools

 • Boasts a popular casino with a sportsbook and VIP slot machines